 Movement - Let's look at how you run.
 Can you see your hip flexors are tight?
 Knees collapse in?
 Land with a over-stride?
 Do you know what that means?
-Ok, here's how and why we need to fix that.
+Ok, here's WHY and HOW we need to fix that.

 Strength - Ok, running form is now safe and more energy-efficient, let's build a strong foundation with this new running movement you have.
 Too much too soon will lead to injuries.

 Performance - Now that we're strong through this movement, let's get on this 10k target.
 Enter Vo2 Max, Energy System and Lactic Tolerance tests, where we will find the chinks in your armour and tailor your training towards achieving your end goal.